emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: Do we use chamber temperature, salinity, and pH?
 Check with Hollie and Nyssa.
 *Resolution*: Ariana and Emma are currently chatting about the best way to go about this.
 Look at calc as a function of temp for a sanity check?

 *Issue*: TP1 - January surface area is 30 for every chamber.
 *Resolution*: pull in real surface area for this.

+*Issue*: TA protocol is missing details, links, etc.
+*Resolution*: Emma edit this as we process samples.

-*Issue*: Salinity readings in CA vs URI (36 range vs 40 range..).
-Test batch effect
+*Issue*: Salinity readings at CSUN vs URI (36 range vs 40 psu range..).
+Test batch effect.
+Calibrated with 50 mS/cm solution and then the probe was reading at ~55 when measuring the same solution post-calibration.
+Calibrated to two point 12.9 mS/cm and 1413 uS/cm and the probe was reading 36-37 psu range.
+Closer to what was run at CSUN.
+*Resolution*: We might need to re-measure psu of previous samples done at URI.

 ### Closed Issues